isitix/devops_hands_on_training/rancher/day2.md

 wget 192.168.126.97:8070/cloud-config.yml
 ```

-We define our cloud-config.yml file as follows :
+We define the file cloud-config.yml as follows :

 ```yml
 # cloud-config.yml